herman-aukera/AI4Devs-intro-RO-1/reversestring-GG/README.md

-# Reverse String - AI4Devs Project
+# Reverse String – AI4Devs Project

 ## Overview

-This is a web project completed for AI4Devs.
-It reverses any string typed into an input field when the user clicks a button.
+This is a small web project that reverses any string input by the user, using vanilla JavaScript.
+The "Reverse" button appears only when the input has more than 3 characters.

 ## Features

+- Input validation: button appears after 3+ characters.
-- Reverses a string input using JavaScript
+- Reverses string and displays result on click.
-- Button appears only when input has more than 3 characters
-- Output updates only after clicking the button
-- Clean HTML + separate `script.js`
+- Clean HTML + external script.
+- Modern JS syntax.

 ## Technologies

 - HTML5
-- JavaScript (external script)
+- JavaScript (ES6+)
-- Prompt Engineering (ChatGPT-4o used)

-## How to Use
+## How to Run

+1. Clone the project or download the files.
-1. Open `index.html` in a browser.
+2. Open `index.html` in your browser.
-2. Type a string (e.g., “AI4Devs”).
-3. Click the button to see the reversed string.
+3. Type something and click "Reverse" to see the output.

-## Time to Complete
-🕐 1 hour

 ## Notes

-Prompt used is in `prompts.md`.
+- Built with help from ChatGPT-4 using prompt engineering.
+- Task completed in ~1 hour.

-#FollowtheLIDR
+## #FollowtheLIDR